Is your blog called My Cakies or Cakies?

 What does Cakies mean?

-When we were pregnant with our first child, we couldn’t agree on a name.
+When I was pregnant with our first child, we couldn’t agree on a name.
 In fact, she wasn’t named until 15 minutes before we left the hospital.
 Since we had no name the entire pregnancy, we called her babycakies.
 Then, when baby #2 came around, we had the same problem, so she was called babycakies too.
 When I first started blogging, it was all about things I was making for all my little babycakies, so it made sense to call it Cakies and it just kind of stuck.

 Why did you name your kids words and what do their names mean?